cagricolak/cagricolak/README.md

 🖐!

-- 🌱 I’m currently workingon : another ios project
+- 🌱 I’m currently working on : another ios project
 - 💬 Ask me about: iOS development and some python automation for generating pre-defined codes and architectures
 - 🤙 How to reach me: work.colak@gmail.com